Teaching & Learning

 Day Programs are designed to provide students with stand-alone opportunities to get out and explore our extraordinary local environment without the additional challenge of an overnight stay.
 Some of our popular experiences have included snorkelling, surfing, paddling local rivers, sand duning, snow-based activities, walking/hiking, and rock-pooling.

-PLPs are a series of sign-up classes where students have the opportunity to learn and practise skills beyond those offered through our regular program and activities.
-These sessions typically span a cycle and aim to spark student interest in unfamiliar activities or deepen mastery in a specific area of interest.
+Progressive Learning Projects are a series of sign-up classes where students can learn and practise skills beyond those offered in our regular program and activities.
+These sessions typically span a cycle and aim to spark student interest in unfamiliar activities or deepen mastery in a specific area.

-This program challenges students to take a ‘spark’ and apply it as a means of developing enterprise skills.
+Passion Projects challenge students to take a ‘spark’ and apply it to develop enterprise skills.
 Students are encouraged to initiate conversations about potential projects and are supported using a non-linear approach.
-The program has nurtured a diverse range of projects involving skills like building and construction, landscaping, writing, design, and food preparation.
-We also offer Mentor-Led Projects throughout the year as an approachable ‘stepping stone’ to Passion Projects.
+The program has nurtured a diverse range of projects that involve skills such as building and construction, landscaping, writing, design, and food preparation.

 ASSESSMENT AND REPORTING